So, you’re learning German? Well, now it’s time to use it!

 Depending on your needs, there are different residence permits so you can work and live in Switzerland without any problems:

 Permit B: Permit suitable for people who want to live in Switzerland for long periods.
-The type B residence permit has a duration of 5 years and is issued if you can prove that you have a Swiss employment contract of at least 365 days, or better still indefinitely.
+The type B residence permit has a duration of 5 years and is issued if you can prove that you have a Swiss employment contract of at least 365 days.
 This permit can be extended every 5 years if the same initial conditions are met.
-If the person concerned has been unemployed for more than 12 consecutive months, the first extension may be limited to one year.

 Permit C: A type C permit is a residence permit issued after 5 or 10 years of residence in Switzerland.
 The State Secretariat for Migration (SEM) sets the date from which the cantonal authorities may issue the residence permit.
 It is also an unlimited permit without any particular conditions and EU citizens can obtain the C permit after a regular and uninterrupted stay of five years according to residence agreements and considerations of reciprocity.